RankquantRQ

 floor = Ẑ − 1.645 · SE(Ẑ) ← one-tailed 90% CI lower bound

-CI-floors are nice for math but not meaningful to a reader.
-So we rank every product's CI-floor against every other product's CI-floor in our database and express the result as a percentile using the empirical CDF:
+A mean z-score is fine for math but means nothing to a reader.
+So we rank every item's value against every other item's and express the result as a percentile using the empirical CDF:

 rank() = ordinal rank, ties split at midpoint

-N_total = number of products with a valid R1 CI-floor
+N_total = number of items with a valid value in that vertical

-A percentile of 90means the product's R1 CI-floor is higher than 90% of every other product's R1 CI-floor in the database.
+A percentile of 90 means the item scores higher than 90% of everything else we rank in that vertical.
 50 is the median.
-10means the product's floor sits in the bottom 10% of the database.
+10 means it sits in the bottom 10%.

 Cohort percentiles — a re-ranking, not a re-computation